Can Pool Chlorine Damage Eyes? Safety Tips & Prevention

 Understanding Chlorine's Effects on Your Eyes

-Pool chlorine can definitely cause eye irritation, but the good news is that permanent eye damage from properly maintained pool water is extremely rare.
+Consider this a warning sign — that burning, stinging sensation in your eyes after swimming is your body's first defense against chlorine damage that could escalate if ignored.
 The burning, red eyes you're experiencing are typically your body's way of telling you that something is off with your water chemistry - and it's usually fixable without professional help.

 The most common culprit isn't actually high chlorine levels, but rather chloramines - the byproducts created when chlorine combines with contaminants like sweat, oils, and organic matter.
 These chloramines are what create that strong "chlorine smell" and cause the worst eye irritation.